hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 Furthermore, some aspects of Helm chart deployment must be configured before installing Determined on Kubernetes.
 Although most of the default Helm chart configuration settings are suitable for getting started with Determined on Kubernetes, some parameters must be configured in the chart *values.yaml* file to match the designated Kubernetes cluster deployment and available compute, storage and network resources such as:

 * The use of the Kubernetes *NodePort* service type to expose the Determined Master service endpoint outside the Kubernetes cluster,

 * The shared storage volume path to use to save validated model files and checkpoints for fault tolerance,

 * The amount of GPU resources available on the Kubernetes worker hosts,

 * The [advanced scheduler](https://docs.determined.ai/latest/concepts/scheduling.html) for large Kubernetes clusters with multiple GPUs per worker host.
-For my experimental Determined deployment, as I only have 1 GPU per worker host, the default Kubernetes scheduler will be used by Determined to schedule training tasks.
+For my experimental Determined deployment, as I only have 1 GPU per worker host, the default Kubernetes scheduler will be used by Determined to schedule training tasks,

-* The Determined *Admin* and *Determined* default user account passwords
+* The Determined *Admin* and *Determined* default user account passwords,

 * The friendly name for Determined deployment.

 For more information about the configuration options for the Helm Chart deployment, see the [installation guide documentation](https://docs.determined.ai/latest/sysadmin-deploy-on-k8s/install-on-kubernetes.html).